 I hope you will become a pro-E-Skateboarder with the help of this guide.
 Just remember no matter what your skill level is, make sure to always follow the above-mentioned Safety Tips.

-Here are the top 3 Best Electric Skateboards for Beginner’s
+Here is the Best Electric Skateboard for Beginner’s in 2022